tylerlong/slim_text/README.md

 187. can not be installed on win8!
     1. this application is not supported on this computer.
 Installation has been disabled
     2. it is said that run chrome in win7 compatible mode can resolve this issue
+    3. install win8 and do testing
+    4. write instructions for win8 users
 188. hidden files, useless files such as *.pyc
     1. some body said that they didn't want to see them
     2. combine this feature together with show invisibles quick button?
 189. NPAPI seems broken on linux mint
-190. write instructions for win8 users
+    1. not working on Linux Mint 14 Cinnamon desktop 32 bit
+    2. try it on mint 64bit mate desktop
 191. update the website once standalone version is ready
 192. create chrome packaged app version?
     1. there are issue: jquery ui layout does not run in chrome packaged app